WrichikBasu/Mahalaya-Android/README.md

 1. Uses Java 8 libraries for reducing code complexity.
 1. The Mahalaya media file can be placed either in the external SD card or the internal storage.
 1. Does not use Android `AlarmManager`, so the playback will start under any circumstances (unless, of course, your phone switches off).
-1. The media player is not dependent on UI, so the playback should continue even if your phone hangs.
+1. The media player is not dependent on UI, so the playback should continue even if your phone's UI freezes.
 1. Can be used on any device with Android Lollipop and above.

 ## How to use?